cgwire/kitsu/docs/review/README.md

 ![Menu concept](../img/getting-started/menu_concept.png)

-You can see all the concepts uploaded, the status, assignation, and linked assets.
+You can see all the concepts uploaded and the status, assignation, and linked assets.

 ![Ccncept filled status](../img/getting-started/concept_empty_prod_linked.png)